Holometabolism: Evolutionary context of holometabolan development

 Around 45% to 60% of all known living species are holometabolan insects.
 Juveniles and adult forms of holometabolan insects often occupy different ecological niches, exploiting different resources.
 This fact is considered a key driver in the unusual evolutionary diversification of form and physiology within this group.

 According to the latest phylogenetic reconstructions, holometabolan insects are monophyletic, which suggests that the evolutionary innovation of complete metamorphosis occurred only once.
 Paleontological evidence shows that the first winged insects appeared in the Paleozoic.
 Carboniferous fossil samples (approximately 350 Ma) already display a remarkable diversity of species with functional wings.
 These fossil remains show that the primitive Apterygota, and the ancient winged insects were ametabolous (completely lacking metamorphosis).
 By the end of the Carboniferous, and into the Permian (approximately 300 Ma), most pterygotes had post-embryonic development which included separated nymphal and adult stages, which shows that hemimetaboly had already evolved.
 The earliest known fossil insects that can be considered holometabolan appear in the Permian strata (approximately 280 Ma).
-Phylogenetic studies also show that the sister group of Endopterygota is paraneoptera, which includes hemimetabolan species and a number of neometabolan groups.
+Phylogenetic studies also show that the sister group of Holometabola is Paraneoptera, which includes hemimetabolan species and a number of neometabolan groups.
 The most parsimonious evolutionary hypothesis is that holometabolans originated from hemimetabolan ancestors.